 Some teachers are unforgettable for all of the right reasons.
 They seem to have a natural understanding of how to make learning experiences engaging and enriching for even the most difficult students.
-While no one can give you a formula for good teaching, there are several skills of successful teachers that almost anyone can master with practice.
-For an effective classroom teacher should have these skills:
+While no one can give you a formula for good teaching, there are several skills of a successful teacher that almost anyone can master with practice.
+An effective classroom teacher should have these skills:

 1. Excellent Organization Skills

 First and foremost, an effective educator must be a good organizer and able to keep students well-organized as well.
 Young children are just developing many crucial executive functioning skills, and many of them learn by example.